entailz/qtshadow/README.md

 ## QtShadow - Nvidia Shadowplay on Wayland? + AMD ;)

 Quickshell overlay for controlling OBS >30 via websocketv5.
-Specify your websocket key with env variable `WSKEY=123456` Card options `NVIDIACARD=1` or `AMDCARD=1`
+Specify your websocket key with env variable `WSKEY=123456`, as well as your websocket port `WSPORT=4455`.

+Card options `NVIDIACARD=1` or `AMDCARD=1`
 (purely aesthetic, functionally the same... for now)

+and finally your `OBSCMD=com.obsproject.Studio`

 Built w/ Quickshell, big thanks to outfoxxed! https://git.outfoxxed.me/outfoxxed/quickshell